 - Keep the medicine in the container it came in.

-Your child’s doctor, pharmacist or nurse will be able to give you more information about sumatriptan nasal spray and about other medicines used to treat migraine and cluster headaches.
+Your child’s doctor and pharmacist will be able to give you more information about Sumatriptan and about other medicines used to treat or prevent migraine headaches.